TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 ###Your Motivation For Learning Programming
-Your motivation to learn to code could be to have a fulfilling career that pays well, it could the creativity outlet programming provides, it may be to have the skills and ability to build any sort of app you can think of, it might be to start your own company by turning an app idea you have into reality.
+Your motivation to learn to code could be to have a fulfilling career that pays well, it could the creative outlet programming provides, it may be to have the skills and ability to build any sort of app you can think of, it might be to start your own company by turning an app idea you have into reality.
 It may be a combination of these reasons or something else entirely.

-Whatever the reasons you have for learning to program you should take a moment to think about what it is, It will be what pulls you through to the end of this journey and gives you a definitive goal to aim towards.
+Whatever the reasons you have for learning to program you should take a moment to think about what it is, it will be what pulls you through to the end of this journey and gives you a definitive goal to aim towards.

 To give your motivation a bit of a boost you can read about the success of others: